WVam/toolscript-docs/AACS-Code-Editor.md

 ## Syntax Highlighting

-The Editor has syntax highlighting as well and highlights Instructions, punctuation, strings, booleans, and numbers for ease of reading.
+The Editor has syntax highlighting as well, and highlights Instructions, punctuation, strings, booleans, and numbers for ease of reading.

 ![](./Images/Editor/SyntaxHighlighting.png)